 School vacation is coming.
-It’s a time of year when parents can’t wait, but children can’t wait.
-In this article, we’ll give you some ideas for things to do with children to keep the whole family happy and relaxed.
+It’s a time when parents are a little tired, but children are looking forward to it.
+Here are some fun things to do with kids to keep the whole family calm and happy.

 1. COEX Aquarium

-It’s indoors, so you can easily spend 2-3 hours with your kids without getting too hot or cold.
-It’s a great place to go on a day trip with your kids, as it’s an educational place to learn about the ecosystem.
+This is a great place to spend a couple of hours with your kids, away from the heat or cold.
+It’s a great place to go on a day trip with your kids because it’s an educational experience where they can learn about the ecosystem.
 There are various events such as mermaid underwater performances and penguin feeding times.
-You can explore the underwater world of COEX Aquarium through 14 themed zones.
-It is home to over 20,000 marine creatures, including the rarely seen Sand Tiger Shark and West African Manatee.
+You can explore the underwater world of COEX Aquarium through various themed zones.
+For prices and details, visit the official website.

 2. Don’s Gate Museum Village

-The analog feel of the 6080s comes alive at Don’s Gate Museum Village, a place that brings back childhood memories for adults and new experiences for children.
-There are places where you can feel the old-fashioned sensibility, such as a comic shop, stationery store, game room, movie theater, and service center, as well as the ‘Don’s Gate Room’ where you can play chess and pool, etc. There’s also a cafe and restaurant inside, so you can take a break for lunch, and the village information center in the center of the village is where you can try your hand at hanging kicks and scabbing.
+A place where the analog sensibilities of the 6080s come alive Don’s Moon Museum Village is a place that brings back childhood memories for adults and new experiences for children.
+There are places where you can feel old-fashioned sensibilities, such as a comic shop, stationery store, game room, movie theater, and service center, as well as the ‘Don’s Gate Room’ where you can play chess and pool, etc. There’s also a cafe and restaurant inside, so you can take a break for lunch, and the village information center in the center of the village is where you can try your hand at hanging kicks and scabbing.

-Admission is free, and paid artist’s time activities such as traditional games, knotwork, and making a traditional tal watch can be booked online or on-site.
-The museum is also very close to Gyeonghuigung Palace and the Seoul Museum of History, making it a great day out for kids to not only learn about history, but also to experience our ancient culture in a playful way.
+Admission is free, and paid artist time activities such as traditional games and crafts can be booked on the website or requested on site.
+It’s also very close to Gyeonghuigung Palace and the Seoul Museum of History, so it’s a great day out for kids to not only learn about history, but also to have a playful introduction to our ancient culture.

 3. National Hangeul Museum

-You knew about the National Museum of Korea, but did you know there was a Hangul Museum?
-Located right next to the National Museum of Korea, the Hangul Museum is an easy and fun place to learn and play about our unique writing system.
+The Hangul Museum, located right next to the National Museum of Korea, is a fun and easy place to learn and play about our unique writing system.
 The museum displays 33 tangible examples of the Hunmin Jeongnyeom, giving visitors an insight into why King Sejong the Great created Hangul.
 There is a Hangeul library, a Hangeul learning center, permanent and temporary exhibitions, and a Hangeul playground, which is a great way for toddlers who don’t know the letters yet to learn them.
-You can reserve the Hangeul Playground in advance on the website or at the door, but be aware that the latter is usually not available.
+You can reserve the Hangeul Playground in advance on the website or at the door, but keep in mind that the latter usually fills up quickly.
+Admission is free.

 4. Kids Run Museum Exhibition